The Red Sox’ Ten Greatest Pitchers

 Babe Ruth (1914-19)

-Ruth was a 19-year-old star pitcher in 1914 for the minor-league Baltimore Orioles, who were experiencing tough times because of local competition from the upstart third major league, the Federal League.
-Looking for extra cash, the Orioles first offered Ruth to the Philadelphia A’s, who declined because their staff was already loaded with talent; next in line, the Red Sox were happy to take on Ruth.
+Ruth was a 19-year-old star pitcher in 1914 for the minor-league Baltimore Orioles, who were experiencing tough times because of local competition from the upstart third major circuit, the Federal League.
+Looking for extra cash, the Orioles first offered Ruth to the Philadelphia A’s, who declined because their staff was already loaded with talent; next in line, the Red Sox were happy to take him in.

 After expected slow growth with the Red Sox to start his big league career, Ruth anchored into the rotation in 1915 and finished 18-8 with a 2.44 ERA; he also showed off his power at the plate by hitting a ball completely out of St. Louis’ Sportsman’s Park—and through the front window of an auto dealership across the street.
 In 1916, Ruth won the AL ERA title with a sterling 1.75 effort to go along with a 23-12 record, and showed his amazing penchant for performing at his best when the spotlight shone brightest by outdueling Walter Johnson four times (two of them by 1-0 scores, including a 13-inning classic in August).
 Further proving his clutch value in that year’s World Series, he began a run of 29.1 consecutive scoreless innings at the Fall Classic that wouldn’t be matched for over four decades.